top of page

 HOTEL LOS AGUSTINOS Calle San Agustín 2, 26200 Haro, La Rioja +34 941 31 13 08

-The hotel is well placed in the middle of the historical center of Haro, so everywhere is a short walk away.
+The hotel is well located in the historical centre of Haro, so everything is a short walk away.

 After checking in, we went for a walk to find some pinchos for lunch.

-After what should have been a short walk to Plaza de la Paz to find Calle Bilibio 1, took a lot longer due to Google Maps sending us around in circles, until we finally found what we were looking for.
+After what should have been a short walk to Plaza de la Paz to find Calle Bilibio 1, it took a lot longer because Google Maps sent us around in circles until we finally found what we were looking for.

-What we were looking for was, Bar La Esquina, which was just tucked in behind the plaza.
+We were looking for Bar La Esquina, which was just tucked in behind the plaza.

 BAR LA ESQUINA Calle Bilibio 1, 26200 Haro, La Rioja +34 616 76 80 85 A lively bar frequented by locals.
 We were lucky to arrive before the place was bursting at the seams.